 Notes: This figure shows the difference-in-differences coefficients for months relative to recommendation introduction.
+The outcome variable is the binary variable for lenient bail.
 The orange dashed line denotes the omitted period of the month before recommendation introduction.

 To obtain a summary coefficient, I estimate pooled differences-in-differences coefficients and present these results across specifications in Table A.3.
 Pooling time periods, I find that algorithmic recommendations increased lenient bail by 15 percentage points following the policy change, off of a baseline of 31%.
 Therefore, the recommendations increased lenient bail by about 50%.
 These economically meaningful results are consistent with the theory that algorithmic recommendations change the costs of errors to decision-makers.